ipfabric/docs/docs/IP_Fabric_API/snapshots/refreshing_devices_in_a_snapshot.md

 ---
-description: In this section, we explain how you can refresh devices in a snapshot.
+description: This page explains how to refresh devices in a snapshot using the API.
 ---

 # Refreshing Devices in a Snapshot